 I’ve been DIYing almost everything about Minor Oak: the business plan, website, preliminary branding, networking, publicity, social media, accounting… I’m even working on a booking system based on an open source scheduler.
 But the most fun and interesting part of this has been the design of the space.

 My Pinterest account is full of pictures of coworking spaces.
 Almost all of them are divided up into open hotdesking areas and meeting rooms.
-Last year, Teresa Jackson, owner of Glasgow’s Collabor8te, and I discussed the need for other types of work areas: places for quiet work and private phone conversations as well as the more dynamic, collaborative areas and the standard meeting rooms.
+Last year, Teresa Jackson, owner of Glasgow’s Collabor8te, and I discussed the need for other types of work areas: places for quiet work and private phone conversations as well as the more dynamic, collaborative areas.
 The design for the new Collabor8te is based on those ideas, and so is the design for Minor Oak.

 The Minor Oak Coworking Space Design

 Sneinton Market Unit Six’s key feature is a pre-existing mezzanine.
-It’s the perfect place for a quiet work area, and it provides a ceiling for private, enclosed spaces.
+It’s the perfect place for a quiet work area, and it provides a ceiling for private, enclosed spaces below.

 The quiet work area on the mezzanine will have a cork floor, cork board on the walls and fabric draped at the ceiling level, all working to soften the acoustics.
 Downstairs, there will be a collaborative area for people who’d rather be in a more interactive environment and for groups who want to work together, but don’t need the privacy of the meeting room.